 Any complaints that are made against FCHO colleagues will be processed in line with the policy and passed to the individual's Line Manager and People Team who will investigate.
+Part of the investigation will include reviewing the colleague's behaviour, attitude, and approach when dealing with the customer the complaint related to.

 In these circumstances full details of any action taken against an individual colleague cannot be disclosed to customers due to privacy reasons.